 - Rain barrel

-A property owner can inspect and maintain their own green infrastructure SWMFs, if it is safe to do so, or they can hire a green SWMF professional maintenance service provider (also attached below).
+A property owner can inspect and maintain their own green infrastructure BMPs, if it is safe to do so, or they can hire a maintenance service professional (attached below).

-Property owners who have a cistern, sand filter, or a proprietary practice* must consult a gray SWMF professional maintenance service provider (also attached below).
+Property owners with a cistern, sand filter, or a proprietary practice* must consult a

 *Proprietary practices are patented stormwater management systems such as Baysaver® or Stormfilter®

-How do I report SWMF maintenance/inspection to DOEE?
+How do I report stormwater BMP maintenance/inspection to DOEE?

-How can I add my company to the SWMF maintenance providers list?
+How can I add my company to the stormwater BMP maintenance providers list?

-To add your business to DOEE’s lists of green or gray SWMF maintenance service providers, please submit the SWMF Maintenance Service Contractor Questionnaire (also attached below).
+To add your business to DOEE’s lists of stormwater maintenance service providers, please submit the stormwater BMP Maintenance Service Contractor Questionnaire (also attached below).
 You must complete the entire application for DOEE to review and approve it.
 DOEE updates this list annually in April.
 Applications must be received by February to be included in the April update.